 No matter the shipment method you choose, it’s critical that you drain the engine of all liquids before shipping:

-- Tilting the engine at different angles to ensure that all nooks and crannies are free of any liquids.
+- Tilting the engine at different angles ensures that all nooks and crannies are free of liquids.
 Then, replug all fluid orifices to prevent the engine from being damaged.

 - Make sure that you wipe the exterior dry as much as possible.
 The engine shouldn’t be greasy.